clazarom/doordash_lite_project/README.md

 *NOTE: Some locally built files may be modified and already marked by git as modified, since the .gitignore file is not finished

+## Project organization

+### Android

+### Google API project
+A paralel project has been created in the Google Cloud Platform to make use of the following Google Services:
+- Maps, setup following the [documentation](https://developers.google.com/maps/documentation/android-sdk/config)

+A retricted API key has been created for only doordash_lit(e) app to access and request services, as described in the [documentation](https://developers.google.com/maps/documentation/android-sdk/get-api-key)

 ## Run the app
 After the initial setup, the Android Studio should be ready to build and run - either on a virtual device or a physical android phone.